-NOTE: As an example, procedure code T1000 with modifiers TD, U3, and UA would be submitted for reimbursement purposes for PDN increments of up to 15 minutes provided by an independently enrolled RN to a client
+NOTE: As an example, procedure code T1000 with modifiers TD, U3, and UA would be submitted for reimbursement purposes for PDN increments of up to 15 minutes provided by an independently enrolled RN to a client who requires specialized services for invasive ventilator management.

 Because of the nature of the service being provided, some billing situations are unique to PDN.
 These billing requirements are as follows: